Mya Terry, Children’s Ministries[email Mya]

-Ray serves as Director for Carmel Valley Manor, and has been a Trustee of the Pacific School of Religion.
-He is an Annuitant Visitor for the UCC Pension Boards, visiting several dozen retired clergy or their widows each year.
+Ray has served as Director for Carmel Valley Manor, and as a Trustee of the Pacific School of Religion, as well as an Annuitant Visitor for the UCC Pension Boards, visiting several dozen retired clergy or their widows each year.
 He authored three publications, none of which were ever mentioned in the New York Times, nor are they available on Amazon, but they say much about him:

 - Between the No-Longer and the Not-Yet, A New Model of Interim Ministry, 1977

 - Prophets and Paupers, Religion in the California Gold Rush, 1848-1869, with Harland E. Hogue

-- Familiar Strangers, Encounters with Jesus, Eight Soliliquies by Those Who Knew Him, 2000
+- Familiar Strangers, Encounters with Jesus, Eight Soliloquies by Those Who Knew Him, 2000

 In 2001, Ray received the Arts Minister of the Year Award from the Center for Arts and Religious Education, Pacific School of Religion.
 While in Redding, he engaged Frank Lloyd Wright to design the building for the new congregation there.
 For many years, Ray had a private practice in family therapy and spiritual counseling.
 He also helped design the Interim Ministry specialty, and was instrumental in the building of Orinda Senior Village in Orinda.

 Ray’s special interests are marriage preparation and spiritual eldering.
-He preaches often and consults with clergy and lay leaders.
+He still preaches and consults with clergy and lay leaders.
 With his wife Jackie, he has been a docent at Big Basin Redwoods State Park.
 After owning property in Boulder Creek for thirty-five years, he moved to Rossmoor in Walnut Creek in 2000.
 He married Jacqueline Bell in 1952, and enjoys his two daughters and six grandchildren who loom large in his life. [email Ray]

 Mya works with the children and youth of Hillcrest.
 She has a background in theatre and music and incorporates both into her ministry as often as possible.
 She has worked with children and teens teaching and mentoring. and is really excited to come up with fresh and creative ways to share the gospel with our youth.
 Mya (and baby Nina too) is so happy to be a part of this community.